Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - As a First Time Visitor,

     1. I want to get clear instructions on how the site works, what you can do, and how to do it.
     2. I want to easily navigate my way through the website.

-- As as user,

      1. I want the game to be played easily.
     2. I want to be able to play against a friend.
     3. I want to be able to play against the computer.
     4. I want it to have nice estetics.